H1B Travel when Application Pending with USCIS: Travelling while your H1B application is pending approval is risky.

-You will have to get the hard copy of your approved H1B’s i797 and apply for H1B visa at US embassy before you can enter USA with NEWLY approved H1B extended petition.
+You will have to get the hard copy of your approved H1B’s i797 and apply for an H1B visa at the US embassy before you can enter the USA with NEWLY approved H1B extended petition.

 You can still enter using your OLD valid H1B (if any) but, your i94 will be restricted to old H1B’s expiry date.

-This will be a problem as you will have to either file another H1B extension to get new i94 or travel outside USA AGAIN and get extended H1B stamped in your passport.
+This will be a problem as you will have to either file another H1B extension to get a new i94 or travel outside the USA again and get extended H1B stamped in your passport.

 #2 Extension is DENIED

-If the H1B extension is denied while you are travelling, you can only re-enter USA if your existing H1B visa is still valid at the time of re-entry.
+If the H1B extension is denied while you are traveling, you can only re-enter the USA if your existing H1B visa is still valid at the time of re-entry.

 #3 PENDING Extension